For more views of the church and our campus, both interior and exterior, click here.

 Or, the volunteer may be relaying a request from a parishioner to have Communion at home served by a Lay Eucharist Minister.

 On a Saturday, one might see a wheelbarrow with mulch being trundled away by a work-day volunteer.
 The cheerful band of volunteers spare a day a month to paint, prune or prepare the church for special days.

 On other days, one might glimpse the child acolytes in their blue garb rehearsing their role in the processional, setting up the Communion table or listening attentively to Mo.
 Joyce as she instructs them on proper conduct throughout the liturgy.

 Every Monday though, it's laughter and wisdom as members of the book club share food for body and soul.
 With brown bagged lunches and copies of the chosen book, the group enters onto a lively discussion of the meaning and relevance of selected chapters.

 Once a month, a Wednesday night is reserved for the Vestry, as Mo.
 Joyce and the vestry review the month's accomplishments and evolve future plans through a consensus.
-Mark Plemmons, Senior Warden and Carol Purcell, Junior Warden, guide the meeting through it's agenda and observance of procedures.
+Carol Purcell, Senior Warden and Melissa Adkins, Junior Warden, guide the meeting through it's agenda and observance of procedures.